zulip/zulip/docs/tutorials/new-feature-tutorial.md

       };
 ```

+Checkboxes and other common input elements handle the UI updates
+automatically through the logic in `settings_org.sync_realm_settings`.

 The rest of the `dispatch_normal_events` function updates the state of the
 application if an update event has occurred on a realm property and runs
 the associated function to update the application's UI, if necessary.

+Here are few important cases you should consider when testing your changes:

+- For organization settings where we have a "save/discard" model, make
+  sure both the "Save" and "Discard changes" buttons are working
+  properly.

+- If your setting is dependent on another setting, carefully check
+  that both are properly synchronized.
+For example, the input element
+  for `realm_waiting_period_threshold` is shown only when we have
+  selected the custom time limit option in the
+  `realm_create_stream_permission` dropdown.

+- Do some manual testing for the real-time synchronization of input
+  elements across the browsers and just like "Discard changes" button,
+  check whether dependent settings are synchronized properly (this is
+  easy to do by opening two browser windows to the settings page, and
+  making changes in one while watching the other).

+- Each subsection has independent "Save" and "Discard changes"
+  buttons, so changes and saving in one subsection shouldn't affect
+  the others.

 ### Front End Tests